 Pursuing a program that bridges multiple disciplines addresses the increasingly cross-cutting nature of doctoral research.

-In addition to the Ph.D. program in physics, the Department of Physics offers an interdisciplinary Ph.D. program in cooperation with other departments at Stevens.
+The Department of Chemical Engineering and Materials Science offers an interdisciplinary Ph.D. program in cooperation with other departments at Stevens.
 The interdisciplinary Ph.D. program aims to take advantage of the complementary educational offerings and research opportunities in multiple areas.
 Any student who wishes to enter a interdisciplinary program needs to obtain the consent of the participating departments and the subsequent approval of the Dean of Graduate Studies.
 The students will follow a study plan designed by his/her faculty advisor.
 In particular, the student must declare which department will be the home department (i.e., the department where the majority of courses is being taken), and arrange for written consent of advisors in both departments involved.

 Nanotechnology Graduate Program